Reader Question: I was looking at your investing for newbies article and was interested in Scottrade. How much does it cost to trade with them?

 Stock Options: For stock options, Scottrade charges $7 plus $1.25 per contract.
 Even thought the $1.25 fee is more than most other sites’ $0.75 fee, with the cheaper stock trading fee of $7, it evens out.

-Scottrade is also offering $100 in broker transfer fees to be refunded to you.
+Scottrade also offers $100 in broker transfer fees to be refunded to you.
 When you switch brokers, your previous broker can charge you $100 to switch, which is what Scottrade would reimburse.

 If you are interested in checking out Scottrade for yourself, you can go to the site here.